BEAR: Towards Beam-Search-Aware Optimization for Recommendation with Large Language Models: Introduction

 \noindentparnoline{Our Method.} To bridge this gap, we propose a novel fine-tuning objective, termed \textbf{BEAR} (\textbf{\uline{B}}eam-S\textbf{\uline{E}}arch-\textbf{\uline{A}}ware \textbf{\uline{R}}egularization), which explicitly incorporates the beam search dynamics into training.
 A straightforward yet naive approach would be to simulate beam search for every instance during training, increasing the \emph{prefix} probabilities of positive items until they rank in the top-$B$ candidate prefixes at each step.
 However, this approach entails multiple forward passes per instance during training, making it computationally infeasible (\cf \cref{fig:runtime}).
 Instead, BEAR optimizes a relaxed \emph{necessary condition} for retrieving positive items via beam search, \ie ensuring each \emph{token} of the positive items ranks within the top-$B$ candidate tokens.
 Our motivation stems from an interesting empirical observation: violating this necessary condition constitutes the primary cause of incorrect pruning, accounting for over 70\% of cases in real-world datasets (\cf \cref{fig:pr_and_tpr_pruning_rate}).
 Therefore, optimizing BEAR would naturally and substantially mitigate the risk of incorrect pruning, thereby improving recommendation performance (\cf \cref{fig:intro-ratio}).
 Moreover, unlike the straightforward solution that simulates beam search, BEAR requires no additional forward passes, achieving high computational efficiency with negligible additional overhead compared to standard SFT, making it highly practical for real-world applications (\cf \cref{fig:runtime}).

 To empirically validate the effectiveness of BEAR, we conduct comprehensive experiments on four real-world datasets.
-Experimental results demonstrate that BEAR surpasses nine state-of-the-art fine-tuning baselines for LLM-based RS (mainly published within the past year), with \emph{a notable average improvement of 12.50\%}.
+Experimental results demonstrate that BEAR surpasses nine state-of-the-art fine-tuning baselines for LLM-based RS (mainly published within the past year), with \emph{a notable average improvement of 12.50\%} in recommendation accuracy across all datasets.
 Moreover, BEAR is a model-agnostic fine-tuning objective and can be seamlessly integrated into various LLM-based RS backbones.
-Empirically, we evaluate BEAR on three typical recommendation backbones and obtain consistent performance gains.
-Additional analyses indicate that BEAR can indeed reduce the ratio of incorrect pruning, thereby validating its effectiveness in addressing the training-inference inconsistency.
+Empirically, we evaluate BEAR on three well-known recommendation backbones and obtain consistent performance gains.
+Additional analyses indicate that BEAR can indeed reduce the ratio of incorrect pruning, thereby validating its effectiveness in addressing the training-inference inconsistency in LLM-based RS.

 \noindentparnoline{Contributions.} In summary, our contributions are as follows: